 Youth & Community Worker

 The needs of communities and individuals around the world are varied and diverse.
 As a Community Outreach Worker you will work within communities to provide assistance in meaningful ways, often to disadvantaged groups.
-This may involve working with children in orphanages, young people with special needs, or elderly people in community centres.
+This may involve working with young people with special needs, or elderly people in community centres.
 Alternatively you might work with a youth organisation or undertake education and awareness programmes through partner organisations to highlight issues such as HIV and AIDS.
 The work can be challenging but is truly rewarding and will give you a unique insight into the life of your new community.

 Our placements in Ghana are embedded in local communities, designed to deliver sustainable outcomes that make a positive impact on members of the local community.
 Working in support of the UN’s Millennium Goals, our Community Development projects focus on local intervention programmes that support national priorities.
 We support programmes for economic growth, which build resilience and support the long term benefit of overseas communities.